Chichester Fortescue1

 Hon.
 Anne Vesey was the daughter of John Denny Vesey, 1st Baron Knapton and Elizabeth Brownlow.2 She married Thomas Knox, 1st Viscount Northland of Dungannon, son of Thomas Knox and Hester Echlin, on 23 August 1753.2 She died on 14 October 1803.1 She was also reported to have died on 21 October 1803.2

-From 23 August 1753, her married name became Knox.1 As a result of her marriage, Hon.
+From 23 August 1753, her married name became Knox.1 After her marriage, Hon.
 Anne Vesey was styled as Baroness Welles of Dungannon on 7 January 1781.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Anne Vesey was styled as Viscountess Northland of Dungannon on 5 July 1791.

 Children of Hon.
 Anne Vesey and Thomas Knox, 1st Viscount Northland of Dungannon